 In their book, The Progress Principle: Using Small Wins to Ignite Joy, Engagement, and Creativity at Work, Harvard Business School professor Teresa Amabile and her colleague Steven Kramer analysed employee motivation.

 “We found that the most important indicator on employee engagement … was simply ‘making progress in meaningful work.’
 If employees could find meaning to the work – even contributing value to the team or organization – this would make a difference.”

-Companies which use performance management software to track their employees’ progress are in the best position to promote timely feedback, encourage regular conversations and engage their workforce in a way which empowers everyone involved.
-Not only will staff find more meaning at work, they will take greater ownership of their role and be prepared to go the extra mile, while taking greater initiative in the best interests of the company.
+Companies that use performance management software to track their employees’ progress are in the best position to promote timely feedback, encourage regular conversations and engage their workforce in a way that empowers everyone involved.
+Not only will staff find more meaning at work, but they will also take greater ownership of their role and be prepared to go the extra mile while taking greater initiative in the best interests of the company.

 Recognition for the “Mighty Middle”